Vai al contenuto principale

 Research activities

-Attended courses and congress
+Attended courses and congresses

 35th ESVN-ECVN Symposium, 21st-23rd September 2023, Venezia, Italy